tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

    HPKE-<KEM>-<KDF>-<AEAD>
 ~~~

 The HPKE PQ/T hybrid ciphersuites for JOSE and COSE are defined in {{IANA}}.
 Note that the PQ/T Hybrid KEM in HPKE is not an authenticated KEM.
-Authenticated KEM is only possible when both parties contribute a PQC KEM public key and a traditional public key to the overall session key.
 The HPKE Base mode can only be supported with the PQ/T Hybrid KEM.

+# Key Management

+In HPKE JWE Key Encryption, when encrypting for multiple recipients, the algorithms used to encrypt the Content Encryption Key (CEK) MUST individually support post-quantum algorithms.
+This requirement applies whether using a PQC KEM or a Hybrid PQ/T KEM.
+Ensuring post-quantum security mitigates the risks posed by quantum attacks, which would compromise traditional cryptographic schemes.
+This means that if one recipient requires a post-quantum algorithm (such as a PQC KEM or a PQ/T Hybrid KEM), traditional algorithms (such as ECDH-ES) MUST NOT be used for any recipient.
+This ensures that the entire encryption system maintains resilience against quantum attacks.

 # Security Considerations

+The security considerations in [I-D.connolly-cfrg-xwing-kem] are to be taken into account.

 The shared secrets computed in the hybrid key exchange should be computed in a way that achieves the "hybrid" property: the resulting secret is secure as long as at least one of the component key exchange algorithms is unbroken.
 PQC KEMs used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is reused, such as achieving IND-CCA2 security.
 ML-KEM has such security properties.